 June 14 to June 26, 2021 | FGV/DAPP | Virtual event

-The instructional program will involve lectures, group problem sets, and participant-led research projects.
+The instructional program will involve lectures, group problem sets, roundtables about computational social science, and participant-led research projects.
 There will also be outside speakers who conduct computational social science research in a variety of settings, such as academia, industry, and government, and round-tables with brazilian experts on computational social science working in industry, government and social organizations.
-Topics covered include text as data, website scraping, digital field experiments, machine learning, and ethics.
+Topics covered include text as data, website scraping, digital survey and field experiments, machine learning, and ethics.
 There will be ample opportunities for students to discuss their ideas and research with the organizers, other participants, and visiting speakers.
 Because we are committed to open and reproducible research, all materials created by faculty and students for the Summer Institute will be released open source.

-Participation is restricted to graduate students (master and doctoral programs), postdoctoral researchers, and untenured faculty within 7 years of their Ph.D. master students.
+Participation is restricted to graduate students (master and doctoral programs), postdoctoral researchers, and untenured faculty within 7 years of their Ph.D. master students, and computational social scientists working on NGOs and industry.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 To increase the diversity of the program, we expect to organize a bilingual school, with part of the local activities being organized in Portuguese.
 About 20 participants will be invited, and participants are expected to fully attend and participate in the entire program.

 Application materials are due Friday, April 2, 2021.

 Because of the COVID-19 pandemic, all events will take place online.